 In all places where Cloudflare’s caching or CND services are used, the storage on whichever Cloudflare servers is used is not only for the transmission of the requested information.
 However, due to the missing Privacy Shield requirements, this probably leads to the fact that a GDPR-compliant use of Cloudflare is not possible, at least if, as explained above, personal data of the users are affected.
 This is because a contract processing agreement is out of the question.
 And as pointed out in my article on offering SaaS services, the strict view is that corporate binding rules or standard contractual clauses are probably not possible either.

-Possibly full encryption of all data would be possible, as Amazon is currently doing with AWS in the European data centers, but I could not find anything on Cloudflare.
+It might be possible to fully encrypt all data, as Amazon is apparently currently doing with AWS in the European data centers, but I couldn’t find anything about this at Cloudflare at the moment.
 The link to the privacy policy there does not work.
 A closer look reveals an English-language privacy statement that explains that the Privacy Shield is no longer used, but is very vague about the alternatives.

 Thus, the only point to the encryption